 The educational agency will select individuals for a cross-functional team.
 This cross-functional team will be involved in the monitoring activities.
 The purpose of this team is to implement and provide inclusive leadership.
-They will be responsible for making decisions around compliance and improvement outcomes to include:
+They will be responsible for making decisions around compliance and improvement outcomes to:

-- Communicate with the Department and State Support Team (SST) and disseminate information and decisions throughout the educational agency - Advocate for educational agency's needs - Allocate resources - Management and oversight of all review processes - Make decisions about educational agency's improvement priorities - Adhere to review timelines - Responsibility of the outcomes of the review
+- Communicate with the Department and State Support Team (SST) and disseminate information and decisions throughout the educational agency

+- Advocate for educational agency's needs

+- Allocate resources

+- Manage and oversee all review processes

+- Make decisions about educational agency's improvement priorities

+- Adhere to review timelines